GreptimeTeam/docs/docs/developer-guide/how-to-write-sdk.md

 }
 ```

-It's a little complicated to handle GreptimeDB responses. `DoGet` returns a stream of `FlightData`.
-The definition of `FlightData` is:
+Handling GreptimeDB responses is a little complicated. `DoGet` returns a stream of `FlightData` and the definition of `FlightData` is:

 ```protobuf
 message FlightData {